Boostcom/docs.loyalty.boostcom.no/source/includes/api_v3.md

 > When successful, the above command returns JSON as depicted in "Get member" section

-> When payload is invalid, validation errors are returned as depicted in "Create member" section
+> When payload is invalid, validation errors like this are returned:

+Update member's properties with given ones.

+It is intended for partial updates - not given properties are neither deleted nor overwritten.

+If deleting attribute is is intended, its value should be set to `null`.

 ### HTTP Request